All Products

 LONG

 The interval at which the major compaction operation is performed.
-Unit: millisecond.
-For more information, see Specify a major compaction period.
+Unit: milliseconds.
+For more information, see the Specify the interval at which the major compaction operation is performed section of the "ALTER TABLE" topic.

 Note